-Calls to our law firm by bed sore victims and their families have increased substantially in recent months.
+Calls to our law firm by bedsore victims and their families have ballooned in recent months.
 We have a few more law firms sending all of their nursing home cases to us and our Internet presence has increased the number of calls we get directly from victims.

 What exactly is a bed sore?

-You know what a bed sore looks like.
+You know what a bedsore looks like.
 But what is it?
-A bed sore is a breakdown of the skin.
-The skin is made of three components: the epidermis (surface ski), the dermis and subcutaneous tissue.
-A breakdown occurs when there is a destruction of the skin resulting in the ulceration of skin and supporting tissues.
-This is the result of inadequate blood supply by prolonged pressure which occludes the local blood supply.
+A bedsore is a breakdown of the skin.
+Skin is made of three components: the epidermis (surface skin), the dermis, and subcutaneous tissue.
+A breakdown occurs when there is a destruction of the skin resulting in the ulceration of the skin and supporting tissues.
+This results from inadequate blood supply by prolonged pressure which occludes the local blood supply.

 Bed sores are almost always preventable with proper care.
-The number one preventative method is frequently get the the resident or patient to move.
+The number one preventative method is frequently getting the resident or patient to move.
 Preventative measures include special mattresses, cushions, and even gel cushions.
-But the number one solution and the source of most nursing home bed sore lawsuit is the failure to initiate and follow a protocol for frequent, regular changes of position of the patient to relieve the pressure on the area that is receiving the trauma.
+But the number one solution and the source of most nursing home bedsore lawsuits is failing to initiate and follow a protocol for frequent, regular changes of position of the patient to relieve the pressure on the area that is receiving the trauma.

 What other mistakes do nursing homes make in bed sore cases?